chombo-discharge/discharge-papers/Sprite/README.md

 ----------------------

 Application: Physics/CdrPlasma/

 git hash: 2456b1dd880

-Simulation was run on Betzy using up to 25600 CPU cores.
+Simulation was run on Betzy using up to 25600 CPU cores for about a day, and generated approximately 50 TB of data.

 Compilation instructions
 ------------------------